bazelbuild/bazel/site/designs/_posts/2015-03-06-bazel-init.md

 title: bazel init a.k.a ./configure for Bazel
 ---

-__This design document has be replaced by
+__This design document has been replaced by
 [Skylark Remote Repositories](/designs/2015/07/02/skylark-remote-repositories.html)
 and is maintained here just for reference__